Exclusive: Japan Display to supply OLED screens for Apple Watch - sources | MarketScreener

 Japan Display's mainstay liquid crystal display (LCD) business has been slumping due to Apple Inc's recent shift away from LCD, and disappointing sales of the iPhone XR, the only LCD model in Apple's 2018 line-up.

-The OLED display market is dominated by Samsung Electronics unit Samsung Display and LG Display.
-The newer OLED technology are generally thinner and allow more flexibility than LCD screens.
+The OLED display market is dominated by Samsung Electronics unit Samsung Display and LG Display, with Chinese players quickly catching up.
+OLED displays are generally thinner and allow more flexibility than LCD screens.

+Samsung Display is currently the exclusive supplier of OLED panels for iPhones, while LG Display provides a majority of panels for the Apple Watch.

+Hiroshi Hayase, senior director at IHS Markit, said it is a positive step for Japan Display, but added that the company would face a tough road ahead.

 Japan Display, which gets more than half of its revenue from Apple, has a small OLED pilot line at a smartphone screen plant in eastern Japan.

 It is seeking investment from a group that includes China Silkroad Investment Capital (CSIS), sources have told Reuters.
-The company has said it is seeking as much as $990 million in fresh financing.
+The company has said it is aiming for as much as $990 million in fresh financing.

-Shares of Japan Display finished up 6.3 percent at 84 yen in Tokyo trade on Wednesday after climbing as much as 7.5 percent.
+The Nikkei business daily reported on Wednesday the company board would vote on investment plans by the start of next week.

+Japan Display and the group are planning to build an OLED panel plant in China using Japan Display's technology to produce smartphone panels, which need a larger line that normally costs 200 billion yen ($1.8 billion) or more to launch, the sources told Reuters.

+Japan Display's technology uses a slightly different manufacturing method and equipment from Samsung to avoid infringing patents held by the industry leader.

+Global smartwatch display shipments increased by 42 percent to reach 149 million units in 2018, driven by better synchronization functions with smartphones, according to IHS Markit.

-(Reporting by Makiko Yamazaki and Yoshiyasu Shida; Additional reporting by Ju-min Park in Seoul; Editing by David Dolan and Christopher Cushing)
+(Reporting by Makiko Yamazaki and Yoshiyasu Shida; Additional reporting by Ju-min Park and Heekyong Yang in SEOUL; Editing by David Dolan and Christopher Cushing)

 By Makiko Yamazaki and Yoshiyasu Shida